willvieira/ms_STM-managed/manuscript/manuscript.md

 There is a growing concern about how tree species will respond to climate change, and how fast they can migrate to keep pace with climate warming.
 Correlative statistical models have projected large range shifts following temperature increases, such as the migration of plant species hundreds of kilometers northward by the end of this century [@Malcolm2002; @Mckenney2007].
 While the range of short-lived mobile species may keep pace with climate change [@Chen2011], the range of long-lived tree species generally does not [@Harsch2009; @Zhu2012].
-In fact, trees of eastern North America have shifted their range limits at less than 50% of the pace required to keep up with temperature increases [@Sittaro2017].
+In fact, trees of eastern North America have shifted their range limits way bellow of the pace required to keep up with temperature increases [@BoisvertMarsh2014; @BoisvertMarsh2019; @Sittaro2017].
 This mismatch between climate conditions and forest community composition will likely lead to maladaptation of trees to their environment, and therefore a possible loss of future forest productivity [@Aitken2008].
 Assessing the mechanisms determining species range limits is, therefore, critical for formulating adaptive management strategies [@Becknell2015a].